Ron and Teddy entered the house cautiously, not quite sure how to proceed.

 Ron nodded, satisfied, "Good."

-The three of them stood up and returned to the party outside, banishing thoughts of Vernon Dursley to the deep recesses of their minds.
+Harry stood, banishing thoughts of Vernon Dursley to the deep recesses of his mind.
+Ron and Teddy struggled to do the same.
 It was Harry and Ginny's anniversary.
-And Vernon Dursley wasn't going to ruin it.
+Vernon Dursley wasn't going to ruin it.

 Harry wasn't going to let him ruin anything for him ever again.